Canada Thistle

 Characteristics

-Canada thistle, a terrestrial herbaceous perennial in the Asteraceae family, is an open land invasive that prefers disturbed upland areas as well as wet areas with water fluctuations.
+Canada thistle, a terrestrial herbaceous perennial in the Asteraceae family, is an open-land invasive that prefers disturbed upland areas as well as wet areas with water fluctuations.
 Canada thistle can be found in clay to gravelly soils.

-• typically grows 3 to 5 feet tall
+• typically grows 3-5 feet tall

 • stalk-less leaves around 6 inches long, wavy, lobed leaves with yellow spines at each lobe

-• pink, white, or lavender colored flowers with flat bracts and pointed tips that bloom in June
+• pink, white, or lavender-colored flowers with flat bracts and pointed tips that bloom in June

-Another key characteristic of Canada thistle is the fuzzy underside of the leaves.
+Note: Another key characteristic of Canada thistle is the fuzzy underside of the leaves.

 For more information visit Midwest Invasive Species Information Network (MISIN).